Vietnam.vn - Nền tảng quảng bá Việt Nam

 The wound is stable, but the sequelae of a lower lip defect cause many obstacles in the patient's daily life.
 Secretions and saliva often flow out when eating or talking, so the sequelae of a lower lip defect need to be treated.

 According to MSc.
-Dr. Le Kim Nha, Department of Plastic Surgery and Microsurgery, 108 Central Military Hospital, in first aid for dog bites, it is necessary to separate the patient from the dangerous area.
+Dr. Le Kim Nha, Department of Plastic Surgery and Microsurgery, 108 Central Military Hospital, in first aid for dog bites, it is necessary to separate the patient from the danger zone.
 If the wound is bleeding profusely, quickly use a clean towel or clean gauze to press on the injured area to stop the bleeding.
 If the wound stops bleeding, wash it with soap and clean water, then bandage it with clean gauze and transfer the patient to the nearest medical facility.

-On average, each year in Vietnam, there are more than 500,000 domestic accidents caused by dog bites.
+On average, each year in Vietnam there are more than 500,000 domestic accidents caused by dog bites.
 In recent years, the frequency of dog bites on the elderly or children has increased, with injuries often occurring in the head, face, and neck, leaving extremely serious consequences.

 Nhu Loan